aldanor/hdf5-rust/README.md

 ### Platforms

-`hdf5-rs` is known to run on these platforms:

-- Linux (tested on Travis CI, HDF5 v1.8.4)
+`hdf5-rs` is known to run on these platforms: Linux, macOS, Windows (tested on Travis CI and AppVeyor, HDF5 1.8 and 1.10, system installations and conda environments).
-- OS X (tested on Travis CI, HDF5 v1.8.16)
-- Windows (tested on AppVeyor, MSVC target, HDF5 v1.8.16, VS2015 x64)

 ### Rust

-`hdf5-rs` is tested for all three official release channels, and requires Rust compiler of version 1.13 or newer.
+`hdf5-rs` is tested continuously for all three official release channels, and requires a modern Rust compiler (e.g. of version 1.31 or later).

+### HDF5

+Required HDF5 version is 1.8.4 or newer.
+The library doesn't have to be built with threadsafe option enabled.

 ## Building